 As SEER values increase, so does the price.
 Your HVAC contractor can evaluate the costs and benefits of upgrading to a system with higher SEER values based on how many hours of cooling you use per season, the price of electricity in your area and the capacity of the unit.
 If you want maximum energy savings, state-of-the-art technology and optimum comfort, units with higher SEER ratings will work well for you.

-For more information about upgrading your HVAC system for better energy efficiency, call the experts at Busy Bee Heating & Air Conditioning today.
+For more information about upgrading your HVAC system for better energy efficiency, call the experts at Busy Bee Plumbing, Heating & Air Conditioning today.